This review of Symprove contains affiliate links.

 Let’s face it, there are a whole lot of probiotics on the market, so why pay the price for this particular brand.
 Is Symprove really worth it?

-The reason that Symprove is so expensive – and apparently better than all the others on the market – comes down to science.
+The reason that Symprove is so expensive – and apparently the best probiotic in the UK – comes down to science.

 While probiotics no doubt work in theory, a claim regularly levelled against them is that the bacteria within them – the very stuff that does the good – cannot reach the gut alive.
 Indeed, once swallowed, many probiotics, and the millions of good bacteria within them, are killed within seconds by the acid found in the stomach.
 As a result, these probiotics are rendered useless.

 In 2015, academics at University College London found that Symprove withstood all areas of their testing – not only arriving successfully in the gut, but surviving and thriving there.

 Similarly, in 2018, the Simulator of the Human Intestinal Microbioal Ecosystem (SHIME), also confirmed that Symprove bacteria was happily arriving and multiplying in the gut – supporting the wider microbiome.

 It’s due to this gold standard of evidence that Symprove is therefore considered the best probiotic on the market – and, unsurprisingly, accounts for why Symprove is so expensive.

 Releasing 10 billion live colony forming units of bacteria into the gut with every dose, Symprove is certainly impressive.

 However, it’s how it (successfully) delivers this bacteria that makes it really stand out from the crowd.